jameskaupert/learning-stuff/aws-ccp-exampro/23-logging.md

 Log Event = single event in a log file.
 Seen within a Log Stream

 - can filter events based on simple or pattern matching syntax

+## Log Insights

+Log Insights enables you to interactively search and analyze CloudWatch log data

+- more robust filtering than simple filter events in a Log Stream
+- less burdonsome than having to export logs to S3 and analyze in Athena
+- Supports all types of logs
+- commonly used via the console to do ad-hoc queries against log groups
+- has its own language called CloudWatch Logs Insights Query Syntax
+- single request can query up to 20 log groups
+- Queries time out after 15 minutes, if they have not completed
+- Query results available for 7 days
+- create and save queries to make future repetitive tasks easier

+AWS provides sample queries to help get started and learn Query Syntax

+## CloudWatch Metrics

+CloudWatch Metric = time-ordered set of data points

+- variable that is monitored over time

+CloudWatch comes with many pre-defined metrics that are generally namespaced by their AWS Service

+EC2 Per-Instance Metrics

+- CPUUtilization
+- DiskReadOps
+- DiskWriteOps
+- DiskReadBytes
+- DiskWriteBytes
+- NetworkIn
+- NetworkOut
+- NetworkPacketsIn
+- NetworkPacketsOut

+Used by CloudWatch Alarms and CloudWatch Dashboards